 3. The Cancelation Clause.

-A cancelation clause spells how the parties will handle cancelation of the event.
+A cancelation clause spells out how the parties will handle the cancelation of the event.
 I am not including it in the “boilerplate provision” section because there are multiple variables at issue with these provisions.
 This is probably the most important part of the contract.
 Be wary of these.
 As with all contract provisions, make sure that you understand the substance of the provision.
-I’ve read some that were so complicated that it took me a chart, a latte, and 30 minutes to fully understand.
+I’ve read some that were so complicated that it took me a chart, a latte, and 30 minutes to understand fully.
 In the event of a change of heart, this could add a lot of expense on top of heartache.

 In closing, make sure you get contracts from your wedding vendors!

 I hope this information helps to clear up the purpose and contents of wedding vendor contracts!
 Having agreements in place is a great way to set expectations and have a smoother wedding day that you’re both happy with!

 Of course, there’s always the possibility of negotiating the terms of your agreements.
 Get some tips for negotiating your wedding vendor contracts.